 Previously, this website belonged to RHAYADER & DISTRICT HISTORY ARCHIVES.
-Their physical address was;

 The Archives (as this website was previously called) were able to supply information on the following areas; Rhayader, Elan Valley, Nantmel, Cwmdauddwr, Abbeycwmhir, and Llanwrthwl.
 And on the following subjects; family trees, including a database of over 4000 local people who lived in the 1800-1900s, with their occupations, dates of birth, etc., our own church burial records, old industries, tanning, mills, and millers, farms and farming of days gone by, fire service records, lists of books relating to the area, including a large section on the Elan Valley, before, during, and after the construction of the Birmingham Corporation Waterworks, hundreds of prints, maps, and photographs, newspaper cuttings, etc., (our earliest print is dated 1792, map,—1829, photograph,—1865), to give a small selection.

 Rhayader has had a highly colourful history, which thankfully to many of the older members of the town has been recorded for all time.
 Most of that heritage was documented on this website when it was alive.
 ‘Rhayader & District History Archives‘ had been set up to help in this task.
 As books, postcards, and records relating to the area became increasingly rare, the need to document and organize the last of the existing ones becomes all the more important.
 It would be a crying shame if these valuable records of Rhayader’s past became ‘extinct’.

 Some of the Interesting features in Rhayader include: